charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Take a screen shot of the ssh bash shell on your local Ubuntu server after running the **docker images** command.
 It should show a list of the containers installed on your system.
 Also include the URL for your Docker Hub page that displays your docker images.

 ## Create Ubuntu Image

+Take a snapshot of Pristine Lubuntu before installing Docker.

 You can install the JsObjects development environment with this command: